-- Operation of the microwave oven may cause interference to your radio, TV or similar equipment. - When there is interference, it may be reduced or eliminated by taking the following measures: - a.
-Clean door and sealing surfaces of the oven.
-(See Care of Your Microwave Oven found on page 13.) - Place the radio, TV, etc. away from the microwave oven as far as possible. - Use a properly installed antenna to obtain stronger signal reception.
+- Operation of the microwave oven may cause interference to your radio, TV or similar equipment. - 2.
+When there is interference, it may be reduced or eliminated by taking the following measures: - a.
+Clean door and sealing surface of the oven.
+(See Care of Your Microwave Oven found on page 13) - b.
+Place the radio, TV, etc. away from the microwave oven as far as possible. - c.
+Use a properly installed antenna to obtain stronger signal reception.